- Warns against incitements, mischief makers

-The Defence Headquarters (DHQ) has vowed that the military and security agencies will sustain the planned and ongoing onslaught against terrorists, militancy, cattle rustlers and other forms of criminality in the country.
+The Defence Headquarters (DHQ) has promised that the military and security agencies will sustain the planned and ongoing onslaught against terrorists, militancy, cattle rustlers and other forms of criminality in the country.

-To this end, he advised members of the public to refrain from taking laws into their hands and avoid actions that may cause breach to harmonious co-existence.
+To this end, Abubakar advised members of the public to refrain from taking laws into their hands and avoid actions that may breach harmonious co-existence.

-He however urged individuals or groups seeking for relevance should follow the due process in accordance with the law of our land and not through acts of brigandary.
+He however urged individuals or groups seeking relevance to follow the due process in accordance with the law of our land and not through acts of violence.

-“The DHQ also wishes to advice the general public to ignore inciting pictures, videos and statements posted in some social media platforms which are now confirmed to be the creation of photoshops with the intention of causing disharmony and divisions among different nationalities.
+“The DHQ also wishes to advise the public to ignore inciting pictures, videos and statements posted on some social media platforms which are now confirmed to be the creation of photoshops with the intention of causing disharmony and divisions among different nationalities.

 “The military and the security agencies will continue to sustain the current tempo against terrorists, oil thieves, cattle rustlers and other forms of criminalities and urge all law abiding citizens to go about their normal businesses and report any suspicious persons or object to the nearest security post for prompt action,” he stated.

-In a related development, the Niger State governor, Alhaji Abubakar Sani Bello, has cautioned Youth Volunteer groups, especially those affiliated with religious bodies not to militarise their members but to operate within the confines of the law.
+In a related development, the Niger State Governor, Alhaji Abubakar Sani Bello, has cautioned youth volunteer groups, especially those affiliated with religious bodies against militarising their members but to operate within the confines of the law.

 Bello in a statement signed yesterday by his Chief Press Secretary, Malam Jibrin Baba Ndace, frowned at the display of military simulation exercise by a youth volunteer groups.

-He said: “Volunteer groups are to operate within the letters and the intent of the law.
-These groups to the best of my knowledge are to help ensure orderliness during congregational prayers, direct and ensure free flow of human and vehicular traffic before, during and after Jumat prayers on Fridays and Church services on Sundays.
+The governor said: “Volunteer groups are to operate within the letters and the intent of the law.
+These groups, to the best of my knowledge, are to help ensure orderliness during congregational prayers, and ensure free flow of human and vehicular traffic before, during and after Jumat prayers on Fridays and Church services on Sundays.